 The specific content of the programmes reflect development and demands from sectors with many low skilled and skilled employees.
 About 200 new programmes are developed every year.
-All programmes are developed by social partners and approved by the Ministry of Education.
+All programmes are developed by social partners and approved by the Ministry of Children and Education.

 The training programmes listed in a competence description are mainly vocational programmes, but also programmes in general subjects may be included, i.e. in vocational Danish, vocational mathematics or vocational foreign languages.
 The programmes may be specifically developed adult vocational training programmes or relevant single subjects selected from mainstream vocational education training programmes.

 In general there are three main types of programmes directed at:

 - Specific job/sector related competences, e.g. crafts, technical insight and knowledge of materials

 - General competences, e.g. ICT, job relevant languages